How to use a LISTSERV (for list subscribers)

 set listname digests

-To disable the digests option, send an e-mail (with a blank subject line) to listserv@lists.mcgill.ca containing the following text command:
+To disable the digests option, send an email (with a blank subject line) to listserv@lists.mcgill.ca containing the following text command:

 set listname nodigest>